Skip to main content

 3. Include plants in new and exciting ways

-I love to use the Christmas period to try new fibre-rich, plant-based dishes to boost my gut health and diet diversity 🌱.
+I love to try new fibre-rich, plant-based dishes during holiday periods to boost my gut health and diet diversity 🌱.
 For example:

 Even if you don’t try a new recipe, a good tip is to aim to fill half of your plate with plants.